cybertec-postgresql/pg_pwhash/pgxcrypto_pwhash.md

 # Motivation

-This POC aims to showcase the implementation of `scrypt` and `argon2id` in PostgreSQL to provide an advanced password hashing algorithm.
+This extension adds advanced password hashing algorithms to PostgreSQL databases.

 # Requirements

-To build `pgxcrypto_poc` you need OpenSSL version >= `3.2` and `libscrypt` installed.
+To build `pgxcrypto_pwhash` you need OpenSSL version >= `3.2` and `libscrypt` installed.
 Argon2 support is additionally provided by the `libargon2` library backend, too.

 If you use meson to built the extension, then check the output, since `meson setup` will check